-Treatment for children and young people is mainly psychological intervention, with medication being used occasionally.
-As psychiatrists, we have a wide range of treatments to choose from, including CBT, family therapy, liaising with school and prescribing medication.
+Treatment for children and young people is mainly psychological intervention, with medication being used in addition at times.
+As psychiatrists, we have a wide range of treatments to choose from, including CBT, family therapy, psycho-education, liaising with school and prescribing medication.
+Our non medical team members bring their own experience and expertise, including EMDR (a specific treatment for trauma).

 therapy & Counselling

-Therapy may be through play and drawing with an individual child, exploring feelings and wishes that can't always be put into words.
+Therapy may be through play and drawing with a younger child, exploring feelings and wishes that can't always be put into words.
 It may be with a child and parent together or with other family members.
 The family dynamics and systems the child is part of, such as school, are considered.

 Working with parents, without the child present, can also be very productive.
 It allow parents space to reflect upon the situation, consider the influence of their own experiences and background on their parenting and recognise their sensitivities - what makes us react rather than respond thoughtfully.

-We are skilled in a variety of therapies, including play-based, creative, psycho-dynamic, cognitive behavioural (CBT) and systemic family therapies.
-We often incorporate mindfulness-based interventions for self-calming and regulating emotions and support developing mindfulness as a life skill.
+We are skilled in a variety of therapies that we integrate into sessions.
+These include play--based, creative, psycho-dynamic, cognitive behavioural (CBT) and systemic family therapies.
+We often incorporate mindfulness-based interventions and breathwork for self-calming and regulating emotions, and support developing life skills around emotional understanding and resilience.
 We may recommend Apps or other digital resources and may suggest activities to practice between meetings.

 Whatever type of therapy is used it is crucial that there is trust and engagement with our client(s) so they feel safe to explore their feelings and are able to consider other perspectives.